 The massage stick is a great tool for leg muscle soreness.
 Especially in the quadriceps, the massage stick can easily access soreness throughout the surface of the muscle.
 A risk with the massage stick's design is how shallow the roller reaches into the muscle.
 Since the massage stick is not equipped with a "hook" or "spike" to dig into the muscle, it will be more difficult to relieve deep muscle tension.
 Another issue with the massage stick is the limited accessibility the massage stick has on the entire body.
 With a "self massage stick", it is almost impossible to be used on the lower or upper back as a "back massage stick".

 The Beauty of the QL Claw vs the massage stick is how effective yet effortless it is to use.
 When going to a physical therapist or chiropractor for back or hip pain they will often break up tense and stiff muscles that have been left inactive and dormant.
-The QL Claw was built to replace the need for a therapist or chiropractors to dig deep into your muscles.
-The hook on the end of the QL Claw is designed to mimic an elbow or knuckle finding your muscles trigger point and releasing it, resulting in pain relief.
-Once the trigger point is found, the QL Claw will break up the trigger points and tension with ease.
+The QL Claw was built to replace the need for a therapist or chiropractor to dig deep into your muscles.
+The hook on the end of the QL Claw is designed to mimic an elbow or knuckle of a pt professional or chiropractor to dig deep into the muscles trigger point.
+Once you've located the trigger point, the hook is equipped to release the tight muscle tissue causing you pain.

 Summary Of The QL Claw And Massage Stick: